GMC-Modding-Team/Community-Mod-Compilation-Deprecated/README.md

 added a pk fix thanks to Kenan

-bunch of fixes from 0.04 and 0.05
+bunch of fixes from update 0.04 and 0.05

-Experimental 0.03

 update 0.03